When someone thinks of the health effects of missing sleep, they don’t always think of hormone problems.

-I once knew a man who impressed me.
-He was stronger, tougher and smarter (in some ways) than me.
+I once knew a man who was stronger, tougher, and smarter than me.

 We’ll call him Alvin.

-Alvin managed to hold two demanding full-time jobs for several months.
-For a while, at least, he did it flawlessly.
+Alvin could work circles around me.
+He managed to hold two demanding full-time jobs for several months.
+For a while, he did it flawlessly.

 “I’ll get plenty of sleep on Monday, Tuesday, Wednesday, and Thursday,” he said.
-Those were going to be his eight-hour days.
+He said those were going to be his eight-hour days.
 He was assuring me how everything was going to work out for him.
 The rest of the week he worked eight hours one place and eight hours the other.

 “Wow,” I said, impressed.